I tried to organize the local LLM situation in 2026

 |---|---|---|---|---|

-| Ollama | ★★★★★ | Works with one command, API compatible | ✗ | People who want to quickly try it out via CLI |
+| Ollama | ★★★★★ | Works with one command, API compatible | ✗ | People who want to try it out quickly via CLI |

-| vLLM | ★★★★☆ | High throughput, production-optimized | △ (supplementary) | Production environments requiring large numbers of simultaneous requests |
+| vLLM | ★★★★☆ | High throughput, optimized for production | △ (supplementary) | Production environments requiring high-volume request processing |

-| LM Studio | ★★★★☆ | Visually operable with GUI | ◎ | Non-engineers, people who prefer a GUI |
+| LM Studio | ★★★★☆ | Visually operable via GUI | ◎ | Non-engineers, people who prefer GUI |

-| llama.cpp | ★★★☆☆ | Lightweight with high customizability | ◎ | Advanced users, edge devices |
+| llama.cpp | ★★★☆☆ | Lightweight and highly customizable | ◎ | Advanced users, edge devices |

 About MoE Models and CPU MoE Offloading